 How Is Unsupervised Withdrawal Dangerous?

 Withdrawal places a huge psychological and physical burden on you.
 If not assisted by a trained medical professional, this can get seriously out of hand.
-One of the largest concerns during withdrawal is relapse, as this period often produces significant cravings.
+One of the largest concerns during withdrawal is a relapse, as this period often produces significant cravings.

 Without proper care and support, a person may begin drinking again, moving back down the harmful path of addiction.
 Those who become caught in a cycle of withdrawal often face other risks as well, such as delirium tremens.